Parametric Volumes of Revolution (Edexcel International A Level (IAL) Maths): Revision Note

-Parametric Volumes of Revolution
+Parametric volumes of revolution

-What is parametric volumes of revolution?
+What is a parametric volume of revolution?

 • Solids of revolution are formed by rotating functions about the x-axis